mifi/lossless-cut/issues.md

 ## File not supported

-If you're getting a message saying that the file must be converted to a supported format, this means that LosslessCut's built-in player isn't able to play back the particular file.
-As a work-around LosslessCut has an FFmpeg-assisted software decoding playback which can be enabled from the menu: *File -> Convert to supported format*.
+If you're getting a message saying that the file must be converted to a supported format, this means that LosslessCut's built-in player isn't able to play back that particular file.
+As a work-around LosslessCut has an FFmpeg-assisted software decoding playback which can be activated from the menu: *File -> Convert to supported format*.

 ## Low quality / blurry playback

-Some formats or codecs are not natively supported, so they will play back with a lower quality.
-You may convert these files to a supported codec from the File menu, see [#88](https://github.com/mifi/lossless-cut/issues/88).
+Some formats or codecs are not natively supported by LosslessCut's built in player, and LosslessCut will automatically use FFmpeg-assisted software decoding to playback in a lower quality.
+For better playback you may convert these files to a different format from the menu: *File -> Convert to supported format*.
+Note that this will not affect the output from LosslessCut, it is only used for playback, see [#88](https://github.com/mifi/lossless-cut/issues/88).

 ## MPEG TS / MTS